Modeling isotropic polyconvex hyperelasticity by neural networks -- sufficient and necessary criteria for compressible and incompressible materials: Numerical examples

 \subsubsection{Compressible Mielke energy}

-This section investigates the performance of the compressible CSSV-NN, reduced CSSV-NN and Ball NN on the energy proposed by \citet{mielke2005} in the compressible case.
-Once again, $a$ was set to 10.
-The UInvar NN was not investigated here because this framework already showed poor performance for the previous, incompressible energies.
-The dataset was generated by sampling diagonal deformation gradients of the form
+This section particularly aims to compare the performance of the compressible CSSV-NN, the reduced CSSV-NN and the Ball NN using the smooth approximation of the compressible energy proposed by \citet{mielke2005}.
+The UInvar NN was not investigated here, as this framework already showed poor performance for the previous incompressible energies.
+Notably, the original energy \eqref{eq:mielke_energy} can be expressed in terms of ReLu functions and thus by a six layer CSSV-NN with ReLu activation.
+To achieve this, six linear input combinations are defined first